noripyt/django-cachalot/docs/quickstart.rst

   - PostgreSQL
   - SQLite
-  - MySQL (but on older versions like 5.5, django-cachalot has no effect, see :ref:`MySQL limits <MySQL>`)
+  - MySQL (but on older versions like MySQL 5.5, django-cachalot has no effect, see :ref:`MySQL limits <MySQL>`)

 Usage